 Tubing & Metallurgy

-Differences in density, hardness, and ductility of each kind of material naturally lead to differences in the flute-making process, maximizing the overall performance in terms of tone and the harmonic structure.
+The differences in density, hardness, and ductility of each kind of material naturally lead to differences in the flute-making process, maximizing the overall performance in terms of tone and harmonic structure.

-A flute with the seamed tube allows the player to develop it from a processed metal to a musical instrument.
-The Altus AL and 1607 utilize the "seamed tube" manufacturing method, an indispensable method used for making old French flutes, where a single rolled metal sheet is brazed at the end faces.
-Compared to ordinary seamless tubing, the seamed tube method is more time-consuming and requires more proficiency.
-As the flute is played over time, the residual stresses in the metal will gradually dissipate and the molecular arrangement will change to a more ideal form for producing sound.
+The AL and 1607 are manufactured with a seamed tube, a method used by the great old French flute makers, where a single metal sheet is rolled, shaped, and soldered forming the tube.
+Compared to ordinary drawn, seamless tubing, the seamed tube method is more time-consuming and requires great skill.
+As the flute is played over time, the residual stresses in the metal gradually dissipate and the molecular arrangement changes to a more ideal form for producing sound.

-A pure silver flute possesses supreme projecting quality and it requires innovative technology to make.
-Powder metallurgy is the method used for processing silver of high purity, in our case, .997 silver that comes standard on the Altus PS model.
-Normally, pure silver is too soft for successful flute tube production under the traditional processing method, where metal is melted.
-However, powder metallurgy makes it possible and benefits not only the sound quality but also the durability.
+A pure silver flute possesses supreme projecting qualities and it requires cutting-edge technology to produce.
+Powder metallurgy is the method used for processing silver of such high purity, in our case , .997 silver that is standard on the Altus PS.
+Usually, pure silver is too soft for successful flute tube production using traditional methods, where metal is melted.
+However, powder metallurgy makes this possible, and has benefits to not only the sound quality but also the durability of the instrument.